 The gender pay gap varies markedly by age.
 The gap is small or negative for employees in their 20s or 30s.
 For older age groups, the gap widens considerably.

 This is according to the April 2018 report from by the House of Commons Library on the gender pay gap.

 Recent projections suggest that levels of income inequality are likely to increase over the coming years if government policy does not change.

-This is according to the February 2018 briefing paper (pdf) from the House of Commons Library.
-This paper provides background information on the problem of rough sleeping in England, and outlines Government policy on this issue.
+This is according to the March 2018 research briefing paper on income inequality from the House of Commons Library.

 ‘Undocumented migrants find themselves criminalised for doing what they must to survive.’